bbauska/W3Cx-5of5/README.md

   title="CodePen; Comparison operators; baby, child, adult or old" alt="CodePen; Comparison operators; baby, child, adult or old." />

-<p>Let&apos;s see some code now...
-I declared the variable &quot;age&quot; with
+<p>Let&apos;s see some code now&#155; I declared the variable &quot;age&quot; with
 a value of 1, and I added some if&hellip; else statements.
 If &quot;age&quot; is less than 2, print &quot;I&apos;m a baby&quot;, and you can see that this has been executed, because the variable is 1, 1 is less than 2.
-It&apos;s been executed...
+It&apos;s been executed&#155;
 I can add some &quot;else&hellip;if&quot; statements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 213. codepen; comparison operators; baby, child, adult or old (176) ~~~~~~~~~~~~-->